ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/server-wide/create-database.dotnet.markdown

-﻿# Operations : Server : How to Create a Database
+# Operations: Server: How to Create a Database

 Create a new database on a server.